yss/express-route-tree/README.md

 1. Auto route without a large configuration file.
 2. Restful mode.
 Every path may be a parameter, if you want.
 3. In index function and path not include 'index', the first 'xx.html' parameter will be parsed to 'xx' for SEO requirement.
-4. support express 3.x and 4.x
+4. Support express 3.x and 4.x
+5. Alias where ever you want.

 ## Update